citp/privacy-policy-historical/e/ex/ext/extraspace.com.md

 We use Personal Information to provide services and information that you request; to enhance, improve, operate, and maintain our Services, our programs, services, Web sites, and other systems; to prevent fraudulent use of our Services and other systems; to prevent or take action against activities that are, or may be, in violation of our Terms of Use or applicable law; to tailor advertisements, content, and other aspects of your experience on and in connection with the Services; to maintain a record of our dealings with you; for other administrative purposes; and for any other purposes that we may disclose to you at the point at which we request your Personal Information, and pursuant to your consent.

-We may also use Personal Information you provide to contact you regarding products, services, and offers, both from ourselves and from third parties, that we believe you may find of interest.
+We may also use Personal Information you provide at anytime during your visit to our site to contact you regarding products, services, and offers, both from ourselves and from third parties, that we believe you may find of interest.
 We allow you to opt-out from receiving marketing communications from us as described in the "Choice" section below.

 **Disclosure of Personal Information**